AdrianHavengaBennett/final-milestone-eCommerce/README.md

 # [Music'n'More](https://music-n-more.herokuapp.com/)

-##### Please note this is an ongoing project and hasn't been completed and deployed to production as yet.

 ### Musical equipment E-commerce online store with so much more to offer registered users.

 Music'n'More was founded by Adrian Havenga-Bennett in 2020 with a view of providing our customers with an immersive musical experience.
 The idea is to bring together fans of all genres and ages, from drummers to guitarists,